- What causes belted magnum cases to not chamber after the second or

 expensive equipment that is not normally used by die manufacturers.

-the government of Communist China.
-I believe that one of these days ALL Americans will understand that our government has exported
+exactly the way I want it.
+I believe that one of these days ALL Americans will understand that our government has exported our nation's

 - What do you think about the new unbelted magnum calibers?